mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   theme.spacing(2) => '16px'
   ```

+  You can use the [`theme-spacing` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#theme-spacing) to remove any 'px' suffix from `theme.spacing` calls in a template string.

 - The `theme.palette.type` key was renamed to `theme.palette.mode`, to better follow the "dark mode" term that is usually used for describing this feature.

   ```diff